webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 [[Image:svg_image_import_svg.png]]

-These externally referenced SVGs may animate, but do not preserve any interactive features.
+These externally referenced SVG components may animate, but they do not preserve any interactive features.

 <!--